-Have you ever dreamed of having fast-growing IT startup?
-Of course, you have!
-And maybe it is already happening because you are a go-getter, aren’t you?
-Well, it doesn’t matter at all because in both cases you should know that the development process isn’t easy but inevitable to succeed in the long term.
+Have you ever dreamed of having a rapidly growing IT startup?
+Of course you have!
+And maybe it is already happening because you are a man of action, aren’t you?
+Well, it doesn’t matter at all, because, in any case, you should know that the development process isn’t easy but must succeed in the long term.

 Before you dive into this article, let me tell you one thing.
-This article is a part of our brand-new series called “Growing a startup”.
-We love to work with startups and because of that, we decided to help them in any way we can.
+This article is part of our brand-new series called “Growing a startup”.
+We love to work with startups, and because of that, we decided to help them in any way we can.

 From idea to execution